komalrathi/komalrathi.github.io/content/blog/objectorientedprogramming/index.md

 ```

 ##### JavaScript
 For JavaScript, if you want to keep the parent method, use ```super``` in front of the method to call it.
-If you want to add another method, simply add it after.
+If you want to add another method, simply add it afterwards.
 ```js
 class Person {
     constructor (name,age,town) {